hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 In most cases, unless you've reached out to us via [admin@hachyderm.io](mailto:admin@hachyderm.io), then the first time we encounter your account is when it has been reported for a rules violation based on your perceived account type.
-In general, unless we see a descrepancy that indicates otherwise, we will moderate based on that perceived type.
+In general, unless we see a discrepancy that indicates otherwise, we will moderate based on that perceived type.

 ## User Accounts